 Cultural tours in Asia are among the most chosen vacations here due to the diverse cultural delights.
 Travelers can know the tradition and history within a short period with these tours.
 However, most do forget that many countries in Asia are still traditional conservative.
 Sometimes its subtle while in others there might be consequences.
-The dressing is one of the ways of being culturally appropriate in Asia.
+The dressing protocol for Asia cultural tour is keep it simple or traditional.
+It is one of the ways of being culturally appropriate in Asia.

 Even in some of these traditional destinations tourists are given freedom in clothing.
 It might be strict, particularly for others.
 Simplicity and coherence are the way to go here.
 In most places, one is not legally obliged to dress in a certain way.
 However, a line of decency mustn’t be crossed to be treated nice and with courtesies.
 As we are guests in these countries, it is best to maintain the hierarchy of respect regarding clothing as well.
 Consult your tour operator beforehand as it is always a wise idea to pack for the place.

 Travelers must try changing a few things to respect a country’s code of conduct.
 It doesn’t always mean you will necessarily agree with these but making some effort will assure a smooth completion of your cultural tour.
 Here are a few tips and things that you might like to know off for an amazing cultural tour in Asia.

 It might feel unfair for some but most dressing codes here are for female travelers.
 As modern female fashion can be more revealing, there lies the problem for most Asian countries.
 If you research some of the traditional dress in Asia, it is designed to cover the maximum part of the body.
 Even in the hotter regions the material of the clothes changes rather than the size of the dress.